jekyll/jekyll/site/_docs/upgrading.md

 For better clarity, Jekyll now accepts the commands `build` and `serve`.
 Whereas before you might simply run the command `jekyll` to generate a site and `jekyll --server` to view it locally, in v2.0 (and later) you should use the subcommands `jekyll build` and `jekyll serve` to build and preview your site.

 <div class="note info">
   <h5>Watching and Serving</h5>
   <p markdown="1">With the new subcommands, the way sites are previewed locally
    changed a bit.
 Instead of specifying `server: true` in the site's configuration file, use `jekyll serve`.
-The same hold's true for `watch: true`.
+The same holds true for `watch: true`.
 Instead, use the `--watch` flag with either `jekyll serve`
     or `jekyll build`.</p>
 </div>